 When talking about the emotions, ask your child how different emotions are expressed.
 How does he express them?
 How do his friends express them?

 2) Once your child is aware of the different emotions, choose an area where she can observe people.
 The best spot is where there are neither too many nor too few people.

 3) Give your child a detective emotions worksheet portraying different emotions and ask him to look for people expressing the emotions displayed.
-This post includes a printable emotions detective worksheet which you can download here.
+A printable Emotions Detective worksheet is available in The Emotions Kit.

 5) Speak to your child about when he felt the same.

 The Emotions Game is a practical game to help kids (from age 4) learn about emotions in a simple and fun way.
 It couples images with simple questions that help kids talk about their emotions.

 1) If your child is old enough to handle a camera, taking pictures of people expressing different emotions can be a fun way to teach her about those emotions.

 2) First, your child has to be aware of different emotions and how those emotions are expressed.